shankar22/gradle/subprojects/docs/src/docs/release/notes.md

 ## Upgrade Instructions

-Switch your build to use Gradle @version@ by updating your wrapper properties:
+Switch your build to use Gradle @version@ by updating your wrapper:

 `./gradlew wrapper --gradle-version=@version@`